How did the Madtown Pickleball Open become Wisconsin’s largest outdoor pickleball tournament?

 The Secret to Signature Events

-Heading into year four of the tournament, Holstein and his team acknowledge it’s more than “beginner’s luck” that’s buoying this tournament.
+Heading into year five of the tournament, Holstein and his team acknowledge it’s more than “beginner’s luck” that’s buoying this tournament.
 Adding the Madtown Pickleball Open to its existing slate of Signature Events reinforces MASC’s reputation for chasing goals, working hard, being collaborative and getting creative.

-“Our plans to grow and scale the MPO, push boundaries, stay innovative and keep building partnerships,” he says.
+“Our plan is to grow and scale the MPO, push boundaries, stay innovative and keep building partnerships,” he says.
 “All of that with an eye on investment in our local sports community.
 We want every kid to have the opportunity to participate in sports, whether they prefer pickleball, more classic competitive sports or want to try their hand at whatever the next emerging sport may be.”

 Which begs the question: what is the next emerging sport that MASC plans to add to its Signature Events lineup?